 - Use them to create quick references and to contextualize content. - Use them to add a sense of fun or whimsy to layouts. - Icons are best suited for internal audience or multi-page pieces that target prospective students.

-in creation of startup companies, out of 105 institutions.
+in creation of start-up companies, out of

-BOWMAN THE WILDCAT
+THE WILDCAT